dandavison/wormhole/README.md

    brew install hammerspoon
    ln -s /Applications/Hammerspoon.app/Contents/Frameworks/hs/hs ~/bin
    ```
-4. Start the server with `sudo make serve`
+4. Build and install: `cargo build --release && cp target/release/wormhole ~/bin/`

-## Example workflows:
+5. Start the server with `sudo wormhole serve` (or `sudo make serve`)

-Wormhole is an HTTP server.
+## Example workflows

-It can be used in various ways, with various HTTP clients.
+Wormhole runs as an HTTP server that you interact with via the CLI or direct HTTP requests.
 Here are some ideas.

 - Use the MacOS [project-switcher UI](https://github.com/dandavison/wormhole-gui) to switch projects.